moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_aiml/index.md

 ## Scenario

-Once you've confirmed that the Product360 Data Product fully addresses your use case, you’ll use machine learning algorithms to build a recommendation system.
+Once you've confirmed that the 'Product Affinity' Data Product fully addresses your use case, you’ll use machine learning algorithms to build a recommendation system.
 This system will not only pinpoint cross-sell opportunities but also deliver valuable insights to the marketing team.
 These insights will help craft personalized promotions, boost customer engagement, and drive additional sales for the business.

 ## What do you need to get started?